seg-leonelsanches/leos-music-shop-laravel-php/README.md

 # Leo's Music Store in Laravel (PHP)

-An implementation of Leo's Music Store in Laravel (PHP) for the purpose of teaching Segment customer how to integrate their PHP applications with Segment.
+An implementation of Leo's Music Store in Laravel (PHP) for the purpose of teaching Segment customers how to integrate their PHP applications with Segment.

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>